Wako University

 Wako University (和光大学, Wakō Daigaku) is a private university in Japan.
 It is located in Machida, Tokyo.

-Wako University is part of a comprehensive educational institute called Wako-Gakuen (和光学園) (meaning Wako schools), that includes kindergarten, two elementary schools, junior high school and high school.
+Wako University is part of a comprehensive educational institute called Wako-Gakuen (和光学園), that includes kindergarten, two elementary schools, junior high school and high school.
 All schools are located in Tokyo.
 The university has direct attached schools, so that people who have attended from the elementary school are relatively wealthy and then they directly go to the university without taking an examination.

 History

 Wako University was founded in 1966 as a four-year liberal arts institution of higher learning.
 Wako's founder and first president, Dr. Satoru Umene, was a pioneering educator who led the postwar movement to reform Japanese higher education.

 Controversy

 In 2004, Wako University accepted one applicant, however, upon learning that the applicant was the daughter of Shoko Asahara, the mastermind behind the Sarin gas attack on the Tokyo subway, they rescinded her acceptance.
 This was a controversial event and an assistant professor, Eiji Otsuka, resigned in protest.
 The president of the university at the time, Osamu Mitsuhashi, was a professor of sociology who had recently published the book "Notes of Discrimination".
 In end, the university was sentenced by Tokyo District Court to pay a fine of ¥300,000 (US$2,500).